MedNLP-CHAT

 • The data consists of a question, an answer, and labels for the answer.

-• Step 1: Japanese data is created.
+• Step 1: Data is created.

 Registration